react-native-webview/react-native-webview/docs/Getting-Started.md

 Note if you want to enable scroll with Touch for the WebView component you must disable perspective for your app using [ReactRootView.IsPerspectiveEnabled](https://microsoft.github.io/react-native-windows/docs/ReactRootView#isperspectiveenabled).

-## 3. Decide if you want access to WebView2
+## 3. WebView2 Support
 The WebView2 control is a [WinUI](https://docs.microsoft.com/windows/apps/winui/) control that renders web content using the Microsoft Edge (Chromium) rendering engine.
-We have added support for the WebView2 control to the react-native-webview community module.
+We have added support for the WebView2 control to the react-native-webview community module in v11.18.0.
-If you want access to the WebView2 control in your app, follow these steps:
+If your app is RNW v0.68 or higher, follow these steps:

   i.
-Ensure your React Native Windows version is v0.68 or higher.

-  ii.
-Let autolinking handle adding the `ReactNativeWebView2` project to your app.
+Let autolinking handle adding the `ReactNativeWebView` project to your app.

   iii.
 Customize your app's WinUI 2.x version to version 2.8.0-prerelease.210927001 or higher.
 See [here](https://microsoft.github.io/react-native-windows/docs/customizing-sdk-versions) for instructions.
 The WinUI 2.x support for WebView2 is not yet available in "stable" releases, so for now you will need to use a prerelease version.